-In 2021/22, the Council funded capital items to the value of £14.178m.
-This compares with a budget of £22.730m after taking account of items carried forward from 2020/21.
-The net underspending of £8.552m (37.6%) was mainly due to expenditure on schemes being carried forward into the following year, many of which were outside the Council's control.
+In 2022/23, the Council funded capital items to the value of £13.895m.
+This compares with a budget of £25.853m after taking account of items carried forward from 2021/22.
+The net underspending of £11.958m (46%) was mainly due to expenditure on schemes being carried forward into the following year, many of which were outside the Council's control.

-In 2021/22, £1.200m of capital receipts (including items brought forward from 2020/21) were used to finance capital expenditure, the balance of the expenditure being matched by funding from the Housing Revenue Account Major Repairs Reserve £4.348m, prudential borrowing £5.584m, direct revenue funding £2.088m and other grants and contributions £0.958m.
+In 2022/23, £0.829m of capital receipts (including items brought forward from 2021/22) were used to finance capital expenditure, the balance of the expenditure being matched by funding from the Housing Revenue Account Major Repairs Reserve £4.763m, prudential borrowing £3.99m, direct revenue funding £1.786m and other grants and contributions £2.527m.

-Total loans repayable by the Council to external parties at 31 March 2022 for capital spending (including accrued interest but excluding loans relating to Bramcote Bereavement Services) amounted to £95.158m.
-This still includes £61.446m of loan debt in respect of the one-off debt settlement that arose from the introduction of self-financing within the Housing Revenue Account in March 2012.
+Total loans repayable by the Council to external parties at 31 March 2023 for capital spending (including accrued interest but excluding loans relating to Bramcote Bereavement Services) amounted to £87.863m.
+This still includes £56.946m of loan debt in respect of the one-off debt settlement that arose from the introduction of self-financing within the Housing Revenue Account in March 2012.

-In overall terms capital expenditure reduced in comparison with 2020/21 by £2.547m.
-This was primarily due to reduced spending on the Beeston Square Phase 2 development that is nearing completion, partially offset by an increase in capital expenditure on the Housing Revenue Account, including schemes within the corporate Housing Delivery Programme.
+In overall terms capital expenditure reduced in comparison with 2021/22 by £0.283m.
+This was primarily due to reduced spending on the Beeston Square Phase 2 development that is nearing completion, partially offset by expenditure on renovating the former Argos block in Beeston Square.

-This Council's share of capital expenditure in respect of Bramcote Bereavement Services amounted to £0.016m in 2021/22 (£nil in 2020/21).
-This capital spend was incurred on roof repairs and the completion of an ICT software upgrade.
-The capital expenditure was financed entirely from internal funds.
+This Council's share of capital expenditure in respect of Bramcote Bereavement Services amounted to £0.040m in 2022/23 (£0.016 in 2021/22).
+This capital spend was incurred on renovations and repairs to Cremators, the car park, and doors.